gregsdennis/Manatee.Json/README.md

               num = 10,
               boolean = false;

-Because the collection types are derived from common .Net types, you get all of the initialization capabilities.
+Because the collection types are derived from core .Net types, you also get all of the initialization capabilities.

     var obj = new JsonObject
         {